nanlabs/aws-glue-etl-boilerplate/README.md

 ## Deployment

-We utilize the Serverless Framework to deploy AWS Glue jobs and other resources.
+We utilize Terraform to deploy AWS Glue jobs and other resources.
 For deployment instructions, check out the [deployment documentation](./docs/DEPLOYMENT.md).

 ## Implementation Notes